zukunft/zukunft.com/docs/llm/pending.md

 ## user default view

-show the names of the linked objects in the link title subtitle of the formula_link_default, term_view_default, component_link_default and view_relation_default views: the term view and view relation api messages carry only the ids of the linked objects (see web/view/term_view.php and web/view/view_relation.php api_mapper) and the url mappers of all four link classes resolve the linked ids without names, so the title subtitle links show no text yet

-fill the formula_link_default view with the missing fields including the my tab for the user_changes
+fill the formula_link_default view with the missing fields including the 'changes' and 'my' tabs for the user_changes

 add the formula_link overwrites to the 'all_user_overwrites' component used in the user_default view

 write a php script that checks that a default page for all main classes exists and that the default pages show all fields that are not explicitly defined as not_show

-add a 'my' tab to the value_default view that shows tha user overwrites similar to the 'my' tab in the word default page
+add a 'views', 'changes' and 'my' tabs to the value_default view that shows tha user overwrites similar to the 'views', 'changes' and 'my' tabs in the word default page

 add the value overwrites to the 'all_user_overwrites' component used in the user_default view

-add a 'my' tab to the component_default view that shows tha user overwrites similar to the 'my' tab in the word default page
+add a 'changes' and 'my' tabs to the component_default view that shows tha user overwrites similar to the 'changes' and 'my' tabs in the word default page

 add the component overwrites to the 'all_user_overwrites' component used in the user_default view

-add a 'my' tab to the view_default view that shows tha user overwrites similar to the 'my' tab in the word default page
+add a 'changes' and 'my' tabs to the view_default view that shows tha user overwrites similar to the 'changes' and 'my' tabs in the word default page

 add the view overwrites to the 'all_user_overwrites' component used in the user_default view